nhsconnect/prm-practice-migration/guide/01-kick-off.md

 ## Who, roles and responsibilities

 As part of the Kick-off, you should discuss who should be involved in the migration and what their roles and responsibilities will be.
 If people are not present in the Kick-off, think about how you will onboard them and understand their role.
-As you work through your list of roles, capture and consolidate any contact information for individuals.
+As you work through your list of roles, capture and consolidate any contact information for individuals, including out-of-hours contact details for one or two key members of the practice (in case there is a requirement to make contact due to issues arising outside of normal working hours).

 Here is a list of common organisations and functions you may wish to engage with and involve in your migration.